michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0106.md

 ### Definition
 - adj: recurring again and again
 ### Family
+- recurrent: recurrently+
-recurrent: recurrently+;recur: recured, recurred, recurrence, recurrent, recurring, recurs;recurrence: recurrences;recurring: recurringly
+- recur: recured, recurred, recurrence, recurrent, recurring, recurs
+- recurrence: recurrences
+- recurring: recurringly
 ### Examples
 - But that’s a recurrent feature of conservative politics, as Corey Robin argued in his book “The Reactionary Mind” and echoed on Salon last March:
 - There is a recurrent genesis to these various artivist projects: the felt need to do something.